siddharthwadke/Chatbot-Using-Socket-Programming/README.md

 # Client_Server_using_Sockets

+# Course
-# ECE683 COMPUTER NETWORK DESIGN AND ANALYSIS
+ECE683 COMPUTER NETWORK DESIGN AND ANALYSIS
 ## Problem statement:
 Programing a peer to peer chatting application.
 The objective is to show ability to utilize the socket concept to establish networking connection between 2 workstations and exchange text.
 ### Programming Language: